KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **With Linux and online tools**

-1. Download the application’s public JWT key from [http://localhost:3000/encryptionkeys/jwt.pub](http://localhost:3000/encryptionkeys/jwt.pub)
+1. Download the application's public JWT key from [http://localhost:3000/encryptionkeys/jwt.pub](http://localhost:3000/encryptionkeys/jwt.pub)
 2. The authentication token is of form `header_base64url.payload_base64url.signature_base64url`.
 Copy the JWT header from a request, decode it and change the algorithm to HS256 using a tool like [https://cryptii.com/](https://cryptii.com/).The server uses a private RSA key to sign the token and a public one to verify it when using RS256, but when using HS256 there is only one key for both, and, for verification, the server always uses the public RSA key disregarding the algorithm specified in the header.

     ![edit header](media/blog4/token_header_encode.png)